elahejalalpour/FloodSwitch/README.md

 # FloodSwitch
 ## Introduction
-It is a leaning switched developed as an application on the floodlight platform.
+It is a leaning switch developed as an application on the floodlight platform.